raphfaur/raphfaur/README.md

 I'm a 22 yo French computer science student at Paris-Saclay University 👨‍🎓 With a strong experienc ein low level and kernel development, I'm also interested in algorithms, compiler theory as well as machine learning.
 I live in Paris and love spending my time coding and discovering all kind of stuff ! </p>

 <p align="center">
-I'm currently a software engineer in the CoreOS org at Apple, working on macOS drivers stack.
+I'm currently interning as a software engineer in the CoreOS org at Apple, working on macOS driver stack.
 Previously, I worked as a firmware engineer at GoPro, working in both Linux and RTOS environment.
 Until January 2024, I worked as a network architect and administrator for a student internet provider, Viarezo (AS 212424) for a whole year.
 This was an opportunity for me to learn planty of things about clusters, low-level and high-level networking, virtualization and databases.
 </p>